szabgab/tech-talks/how-to-build-a-magical-living-room.md

-# Saron Yitbarek: How to Build a Magical Living Room
+# How to Build a Magical Living Room - Saron Yitbarek

 How to build authentic and engaged communities.